Unity 3D Game Development: Advantages & Disadvantages

-- The most obvious is that it doesn’t allow us to start from a foundation, or a template.
+- The most obvious is that it doesn’t allow us to start from a foundation or a template.
 You must implement all the details.
 You’ll have to start from scratch with each game.
 “As a general-purpose motor, it does not offer you any base or model.
 Some people develop games and expect it to be all “drag and drop” but it is not like that.
-In fact I’ve always thought it would be a bad idea to allow a plateform to work like this. “explains Ivan Garcia.
+In fact, I’ve always thought it would be a bad idea to allow a platform to work like this. “explains Ivan Garcia.

 - From a graphical point of view, it is also lagging behind compared to other engines like UDK.
 While in contrast, Unity 3D allows programming ‘shaders’, yes, from scratch.
 However, Ivan Garcia admitted to us to that the moment of truth for small developers of the world is the graphic design for smartphones.

 - A level physics engine, despite using NVidia PhysX, does not offer as many features as other tools such as UDK or CryEngine.
 Unity 5 is expected to update the 3.3 PhysX, especially the performance issues and is expected to add other functionalities.

 - The fact that there are more expensive licenses can be a limitation for freelance developers and small development groups.
 The most expensive licenses provide mainly graphical and performance improvements, but only worth it if you have a medium or large equipment, and an ambitious project.
 Also “the developer itself, it depends on whether the developer will exploit these resources,” adds Roman Aitor.